megazear7/htl-compiler-testing/README.md

 To test each setup run one of the below commands.
 To see how it is working look at the `esm`, `umd`, and `cjs` directories.
 For the ESM and UMD tests you will want to open [localhost:3000](http://localhost:3000) after running the command.

+Note: The ESM test does not currently work as the htl-compiler does not export an ESM module.

 ```bash
 npm run test:esm
 npm run test:umd